Robert Urich: Illness and death

 In July 1996, Urich announced his diagnosis with synovial sarcoma, a rare cancer affecting soft tissue.
 Despite his illness, he continued working, underwent treatment and advocated for cancer cure research.
 He received an award from the John Wayne Cancer Institute and the Gilda Radner Courage Award for his cancer awareness efforts.
 He and his wife established the Urich Fund at the University of Michigan Comprehensive Cancer Center to support cancer research.
 Additionally, Urich donated $125,000, his winnings from an episode of Who Wants to Be a Millionaire.
 He was declared cancer-free in 1998 and became the national spokesperson for the American Cancer Society that year.

 In November 2001, Urich shared in an interview that doctors had found lumps in his body, but a new medication had successfully treated them.
 A week before his death, he was hospitalized at Los Robles Hospital & Medical Center in Thousand Oaks with respiratory problems.
 He died there on April 16, 2002.
-His funeral Mass was held on April 19 at St. Charles Borromeo Church in North Hollywood.
+His funeral Mass was held on April 19 at St. Charles Borromeo Church in North Hollywood, Los Angeles.
 A statement was released by his publicist Cindy Guagenti, and said Urich's wife and three children were with him when he died.

 Urich's body was cremated, and his ashes interred at the family's vacation home in Prince Edward County, Ontario, Canada.
 A memorial stands in the West Lake Church of Christ Cemetery, near their vacation home.

 Legacy

 Urich and his wife helped to raise money for the Eccles Performing Arts Centers at the Park City High School in Park City, Utah.
 After his death, the school established the Robert Urich Scholarship fund in his honor.
 In addition, they established the Robert and Heather Urich Fund for Sarcoma Research at the University of Michigan Comprehensive Cancer Center.
 She also had cancer and was an ovarian cancer survivor.
 Heather continued to work for the center, until she died from brain cancer on December 24, 2017, surrounded by their three children.

 Urich's hometown of Toronto, Ohio, named the Robert Urich Interchange in his honor.
 It connects the town to Ohio State Route 7.
-For his contribution to the television industry, Urich has a star on the Hollywood Walk of Fame located at 7083 Hollywood Blvd.
+For his contribution to the television industry, Urich has a star on the Hollywood Walk of Fame located at 7083 Hollywood Boulevard.
 Until Usher was added, he was the only person with a name starting with the letter U on the walk.